-Last year we took an exciting 14 day trip across Europe with a Tour Group.
-One place we explored was Lucerne, Switzerland.
+In 2018 we took an exciting 14 day trip across Europe with a Tour Group.
+One of our included destinations was Lucerne, Switzerland.

 Lucerne was one of the places that I wasn’t sure what to expect.
 My mental picture of Switzerland was snow, alpine houses and sheep on the hills (Like the movie Heidi).